TGTicheler/Kobra/README.md

 # Kobra

 In token.py is a function that takes in a string of an equation of lambda calculus and makes an array of tokens based on this string.
-This array is then parsed in parser.py and put in a binary tree
+This array is then parsed in parser.py and put in an abstract syntax tree